 ACAS has produced new guidance on handling disciplinary matters and

-grievances in the workplace, which asks employers to consider if it would
+grievances in the workplace during the pandemic, which asks employers to consider if it would

 be fair and reasonable to start or continue such procedures while their

 employees are on furlough, following social distancing measures at work, or

 working from home on account of the coronavirus pandemic.

 The guidance notes that any disciplinary or grievance procedure must be

 carried out in a way that follows public health guidelines around social

 distancing and closure or phased reopening of certain business premises, and employers should